qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 *Note*: You can restrict tasks entires which specify a mode (i.e. `{"key": "Measure", "mode": "LineString"}`) by concatenating the task key and the mode as the `viewer_task` resource name, i.e. `MeasureLineString`.

 Restricted viewer task items are then removed from the menu and toolbar in the map viewer.

+## Viewer asset permissions<a name="viewer-asset-permissions"></a>

+The `Viewer asset` resource defines viewer assets (i.e. files below the QWC assets folder) which can be restricted.

+The resource name is a file path below the assets folder (i.e. `pdfs/mydocument.pdf` for `<baseurl>/assets/pdfs/mydocument.pdf`).

+Accessing a viewer asset which is not permitted will result in a `404 Not Found` error.

 ## WFS/OAPIF permissions<a name="wfs-permissions"></a>